 1) Orthotab: target species| target gene | other species | other gene | orthology val

 The orthotab gives the gene-to-gene orthology value.
 The orthology value here is the percentage of identity for top reverse blast hits.
 The reverse blast is describes as follow: First, take a gene from species A and blast against a database of gene sequence from your organism of interest.
-Then, the highest-scoring gene is taken and ran through blast again to a gene sequence database of species A. If this returns the gene of species A originally used as the highest scorer, then the two genes are considered putative orthologues.
+Then, the highest-scoring gene is taken and run through Blast again to a gene sequence database of species A. If this returns the gene of species A originally used as the highest scorer, then the two genes are considered putative orthologues.
 In order to prevent inferences on the same edge, a gene can only be orthologous with one other gene.
-That is, for each gene, we only use the reverse-blasting result with the highest ID values.
+That is, for each gene, we only use the reverse-blasting result with the highest Blast score.

-2) Edgetab: species1_geneA | species2_geneB | correlation| p-value
+2) Edgetab: species | geneA | geneB | correlation| p-value [These should be for a single species.
+If you didn’t do that, your results are useless]

-The edgetab gives a Pearson’s correlation value and a p-value.
-The certain edge relationships may appear only under certain conditions (for instance, nitrogen treatment for plants.), so our correlation is based on all conditions to ensure that our tool will be able to predict a broad range of correlation values.
-The p-value is the probability of being randomly chosen which is evaluated by using a non-parametric re-sampling approach.
-All the edges are experimentally determined in order to prevent circular inferences.
+The edgetab gives a species, a Pearson correlation value of two genes within that species and a p-value.
+The correlation is based on all conditions to ensure that our tool will be able to predict correlation across many condition.
+The p-value is the probability of having a correlation this extreme through randomized non-parametric resampling.
+All the correlation values are experimentally determined rather than putative inferences from other species.

-Plants Model
+Plant Model

 The plant model we use contains three species, Arabidopsis (A), Medicago (M), and Glycine_max (G)(Soybean).
 We selected these three species as an initial test case because they have abundant and reliable Affymetrix data and both Medicago and Soybean are legumes, two closely related species.

-This experiment will test the ability of our Network Inference Model to predict the Pearson’s correlation edges in a “target” species from correlation edges in a “source” species, and the gene-by-gene orthology between them.
+This experiment will test the ability of our Network Inference Model to predict the Pearson correlation edges in a “target” species from correlation edges in a “source” species, and the gene-by-gene orthology between them.
 In this study, we analyzed only those genes in each species that are conserved across all edgetabs and orthotabs.

 Neighborly Network Inference Model